Croy, North Lanarkshire: Antonine Community Sports Hub

 In 2012 a state of the art £1 million pound sports facility was opened in the village.
 Spearheaded by local residents and part financed by North Lanarkshire Council, the facility is home to a full size 3G football pitch with enclosure and stadium quality floodlighting, a 2 floor community pavilion with changing rooms and meeting area, and additional goalposts and line markings to allow conversion to 3 smaller football pitches when needed.

+At the end of 2024 North Lanarkshire Council announced the closure of the Sports Hub along with closures of other facilities under the Council's control.
+The pitch enclosures and lighting were removed, and the Sports Hub was finally closed some time in 2025.
+On the 9th April 2026, North Lanarkshire Council posted an advertisement via Public Contracts Scotland advertising the building as To Let.